Israel won't send F-15s to U.S. military drill, warns Iran to back off

 Israeli military officials say an Iranian drone that crossed the border in February — triggering an Israeli raid in Syria and resulting in the downing of one of its jets — was "armed with explosives and was tasked to attack Israel," but they have not provided evidence to support this claim.

-The ratcheting up of tensions comes as Syria’s President Bashar al-Assad, with the help of Iranian forces, makes gains against rebels seeking to unseat him.
+The ratcheting up of tensions comes as Syria’s President Bashar al-Assad, with the help of Iranian forces, had made gains against rebels seeking to unseat him.
 This has allowed Iran and Lebanon’s Iran-backed Hezbollah militia to entrench even closer to the border with Israel.

 Despite the rhetoric, experts believe neither Iran nor Israel are looking for open conflict.